-Risk Mitigation Measures: Explosion / fire in explosive storage (magazine house) and diesel storage tank are the risks and accident hazards.
-The diesel tank has been designed as approved by Chief Controller of Explosives.
-The location of explosive storage area is approved by IBM.
-All safety measures recommended by the IBM and DGMS are being implemented.
-Mobile vehicles and arrangement for the first aid is available at Patheriya Limestone mine Lease -I site.
+Risk Mitigation Measures: Explosion and fire in explosive van and diesel vehicles are the risks and accident hazards.
+Mobile vehicles and arrangement for the first aid is available at Pathariya Limestone mine Lease -I site.
 An effective communication system comprising landline and mobile phones facilities is already available at the mine site.
 Local Police station is being informed before blasting.
 Ground vibration measurements will be carried out and blasting will be done as per recommendation.
 The ground vibration (peak particle velocity) will be maintained within the DGMS limit, so as to ensure safety of surrounding buildings and houses of villagers.
 Blasting technology selected for this operation will ensure that flyrocks are kept to the minimum and blast waves are of lower magnitude.
 The water pits will be properly fenced and warning signals and signboards put at various places stating the depth of the ponds at end of mine life.